Anil3656/Python_learning_At_Off/README.md

-# 🤖 Chatbot Application — Python Learning Journey by Aneelkumar M 🚀
+# Python Learning Journey by Aneelkumar M 🚀

 Welcome!
 This repository is part of my hands-on journey learning Python, Django, and MySQL.
 I'm currently developing a **Chatbot Application** while exploring real-world tools and technologies.
 With just 2 months into Python, I'm diving deep, one commit at a time.